dbrattli/Fable.Reaction/docs/fable.elmish/install.rst

 Install
 =======

-Fable.Elmish.Streams is available as a `NuGet
+Elmish.Streams is available as a `NuGet
 <https://www.nuget.org/packages/Fable.Elmish.Streams/>`_ package for ``NETStandard
 2.0``.
 It follows the Fable versioning scheme, i.e if you use `Fable.Core ~> 2`, you should use `Fable.Elmish.Reaction ~> 2`.
 If you use